 Both the San Diego Zoo and the San Diego Zoo Safari Park have a variety of parrot species.
-The San Diego Zoo has the only breeding pair of keas in the U.S; four chicks were hatched in 2011.
+The San Diego Zoo has a breeding pair of keas, native to alpine and forest areas of New Zealand.
 The Safari Park welcomed two endangered thick-billed parrot chicks.

 At the Safari Park, you can experience a rainbow on your shoulder in the Lorikeet Landing aviary.
 Walk inside, and you are transported to the rain forests of Australia and New Guinea, the natural habitat of the green-naped lorikeet.
 These beautiful, colorful birds are also known as brush-tongued parrots, because their tongues are specially adapted to extract nectar and pollen from flowers.